 Dr. Barr graduated cum laude from Princeton University with an AB degree and received his MD from Johns Hopkins.
 He has taught dozens of courses, received numerous research grants, been a guest lecturer at national and international universities and hospitals, and authored and co-authored more than one-hundred publications.
 He has served in a leadership role with many professional and community organizations.
 He recently served on the Macula Society’s executive committee and on the Board of Governors for the JB Speed Art Museum.
 He is the current president of The Retina Society.

-Angie McDonald Evans was promoted to Director, Corporate Responsibility and Community Affairs in January 2017, after joining LG&E and KU Energy LLC in January 2015 as Manager, Corporate Responsibility.
-In her role, Angie is responsible for managing community relationships, community investments and involvement, key corporate responsibility programs and grant-making processes.
-For over twenty years, Angie M. Evans has held leadership positions in both the public and private sectors.
-Prior to joining the LG&E and KU Energy, Angie was Vice President of Community Leadership at the Community Foundation of Louisville.
-Before that post, she served as Director of Planned Giving at the University of Louisville after eight years in the financial industry as a Vice President and Private Banker at National City — now PNC.
-Angie’s career began in the public sector, where she worked as Special Assistant to Louisville mayor David L. Armstrong and the Director of Affirmative Action.
+Angie McDonald Evans is Vice President, Corporate Responsibility and Community Affairs for LG&E and KU Energy.
+In this role, Ms. Evans is responsible for leading community engagement and investments, key corporate responsibility programs and grant-making processes.
+For over twenty-five years, Ms. Evans has held leadership positions in both the public and private sectors, including serving as Vice President of Community Leadership at the Community Foundation of Louisville, Director of Planned Giving at the University of Louisville , Vice President and Private Banker at National City (now PNC), and as Special Assistant to Louisville mayor David L. Armstrong and as the Director of Affirmative Action.

-Angie currently serves on the Centre College Board of Trustees and the board of directors for Actors Theatre and the Bates Community Development Corporation.
-Former board appointments include Louisville Urban League and the Kentucky Science Center among others.
-Angie is a graduate of Leadership Louisville 2003 and Ignite Louisville 2006, and a member of the Business First Forty Under 40 class of 2002.
-In 2014, she graduated from Leadership Louisville’s Bingham Fellows program focused on improving West Louisville.
+In addition to the APH board, Ms. Evans currently serves on the Centre College Board of Trustees and the board of directors for Actors Theatre, Bates Community Development Corporation, Community Foundation of Louisville, James Graham Brown Foundation and Women Influencing Louisville.
+Angie is a graduate of Leadership Louisville 2003, Ignite Louisville 2006, Bingham Fellows 2014, and a member of the Business First Forty Under 40 class of 2002.

 Judge David Holton II